Curriculum at St. Nicholas Priory

 Since our Ofsted in June 2014 we have continued to focus on strengthening the curriculum in order to ensure the best possible opportunities and experiences for all learners.
 We have actively sought to engage with a wide range of schools both in and out of county to ensure breadth as well as depth of learning.
-Most members of staff have visited the outstanding Hartsholme Academy in Lincolnshire in order to implement and develop Project Based Learning, multiple drafting and peer critique.

 We aim to provide a rich, stimulating curriculum that is relevant, challenging and balanced.
 Our curriculum covers all of the National Curriculum, Religious Education and Personal, Social and Health Education.
 All teachers contribute to the planning of the curriculum.
 Plans, teaching and progress are monitored regularly to ensure the needs of all children are met.

 English and Mathematics are taught throughout the day but the key skills learnt during these sessions are developed and extended during our cross-curricular topic projects.